justinwlin/Runpod-Idle-Pod-Monitor/README.md

 The server starts with sensible defaults.
 To customize:

 ### Options:
-1. **Edit `config.yaml`** for detailed settings
 2. **Use the web interface** - Go to Config page for real-time changes.
 The changes get persisted to the file on the server, so you can turn the server on and off, as long the file is not destroyed.
-3. **Environment variables** - `RUNPOD_API_KEY` is auto-configured on RunPod, or set manually for local usage
+3. **Environment variables** - `RUNPOD_API_KEY` is auto-configured on RunPod when you start a container is already in the env.
+But you can also set it manually locally by creating a .env file with the key.

 ### Recommendations:
-Just use the Web UI.
-It will persist into a file, and make it easy rather than messing with the the file directly.
-The autostop will not be turned on when the server starts up, you do need to "enable it" and set the boundaries for monitoring.
+Just use the Web UI for configurations since it will autopersist into whatever file, and will create a starting configuration file if it doesn't exist based off the yaml template.

 ### Auto-Stop Settings (via Web UI)
 - **CPU/GPU/Memory thresholds** - Set limits (e.g., ≤5% usage)